WizardLoop/GetAnyMessage/.github/SECURITY.md

 ## Supported Versions

-We release security updates for the latest stable version of JewishPulse.
+We release security updates for the latest stable version of GetAnyMessage.
 Please ensure you are using the most recent release.

 | Version | Supported          |
 |---------|--------------------|